 Family holidays: Corona Guest Farm is very much a private home in the mountains, complete with pet cats.
 Children are welcome here; and the suites are big enough to take several extra beds.
 There's a good swimming pool, and little dangerous game, and so it might suit active, older children.See more ideas for Family holidays in Namibia

-Riding: Corona offers horse-riding in a very rugged and mountainous area – which we only suggest for experienced riders.
-It needs to be pre-booked, and riders should satisfy themselves about the safety precautions taken; this is a working farm, not a professional stable that concentrates on taking novices riding.See more ideas for Riding in Namibia
+Riding holidays: Corona offers riding holidays in one of Namibia’s most rugged and mountainous areas and so we only suggest this for more experienced riders.
+It needs to be pre-booked, and riders should satisfy themselves about the safety precautions taken.See more ideas for Riding holidays in Namibia

 Attitude towards children: Children are welcome